 You may remember me talking about how to store water for drinking and cooking.
-This is a friendly reminder to stock up on water for drinking, particularly if you haven’t started that effort yet!
+This is a friendly reminder through an update to stock up on water for drinking, particularly if you haven’t started that effort yet!

 Obviously, we know that water is vital for life to exist as we know it.
-But, did you know that our fresh water sources are only 2.5% of the water on Earth?
+But, did you know that our freshwater sources are only 2.5% of the water on Earth?
 And, two-thirds of that water is frozen in glaciers, but that supply is dwindling more every day.
 This means in times of disaster, water is going to be in high demand and supplies are limited.

 I cringe when I hear, “I need to go help my grown children if we have a disaster,” really?
 Are you freaking kidding me?
 For the love of your children, I hope you taught your adult children to be self-reliant so they are ready BEFORE a disaster strikes.

-When the SHTF there will be zero food stamps, zero banks open, zero ATM’s that work, and the grocery shelves will be empty.
-Please promise me you will NOT be standing in line waiting for a case of water.
+When a disaster hits, more than likely there will be zero food stamps, zero banks open, zero ATMs that work, and the grocery shelves will be empty.
+Please promise me you will NOT be standing in line waiting for a case of water from your local government.

 The time is now to be prepared more than ever before.
 Besides the shrinking supply of local water resources, Russia tried to hack our grid system, as an example.

 Please read the book “Lights Out” by Ted Koppel.
 I love to “read” audible books, this is the best book, besides mine, “Prepare Your Family For Survival.”
 It’s a no-nonsense book to help you to be prepared in case we have a large power outage or disruption.
 Have your family read it, it’s critical to be prepared today, not next week.

 I’m going to share how I store my water.
 Keep in mind some of the water you think you may be able to harvest after a disaster may be diverted in a totally different direction and the water source may even dry up.

-It is important to be ready for plan B, C, & D when your plan A doesn’t work anymore.
+It is important to be ready for backup plans B, C, & D when your plan A doesn’t work anymore.

-You probably realize that you will need water for both drinking and cooking, but you need to keep in mind other reasons you will need clean water.
+You probably realize that you will need water for both drinking and cooking, but you need to keep in mind other reasons you will need clean water, such as: